805-0033 LYNK II Installation Manual

 95%

 Defines the SOC hysteresis used to restart charging after a full charge cycle.
-The system resumes charging after the battery falls below this SOC threshold, to prevent repeatedly cycling at the top of the charge.
+The system resumes charging once the battery falls below this SOC threshold to prevent repeatedly cycling at the top of the charge.

 LV-BMS Low SOC